act-rules/act-rules.github.io/_rules/active-focus-shortcut-1e9941.md

 ## Assumptions

-This rule assumes as applicable [keyboard shortcuts][keyboard shortcuts] those implemented by the test target [content][].
+This rule assumes as applicable [keyboard shortcuts][keyboard shortcut] those implemented by the test target [content][].
 Any other means (e.g. browser extensions, browser settings, user agents, external browser applications) are not considered.

 ## Accessibility Support